inscopix/inscopix-cnmfe/README.md

 ## Recommended Workflow
 Prior to running Inscopix-CNMFe, we recommend applying the following operations to the input movie to help improve the performance of the source extraction algorithm.
+1. Temporal downsampling of the data to 10 Hz or below.
+On each iteration of the algorithm, temporal traces are deconvolved using an autoregressive model of order 1.
+Higher-frequency data may not be adequately deconvolved using low-order models in noisy regimes.
+The current version of Inscopix-CNMFe performs deconvolution using the [OASIS](https://pubmed.ncbi.nlm.nih.gov/28291787/) algorithm with an AR(1) model, which is appropriate for data recorded at up to 10 Hz.
-1. Spatial downsampling of the data by a factor of 2 to 4.
+2. Spatial downsampling of the data by a factor of 2 to 4.
 This will help blur away minor spatial fluctuations and significantly reduce CNMFe processing time.
-2. Spatial bandpass filtering with global mean subtraction.
+3. Spatial bandpass filtering with global mean subtraction.
 The removal of low spatial frequency content will help remove out-of-focus cells.
 The removal of high spatial frequencies will reduce noise by smoothing the movie images.
-3. Motion correction.
+4. Motion correction.
 The removal of motion artifacts will help ensure that the spatial location of cells identified by CNMFe is confined to their precise positions as opposed to the pixels visited by their respective cell body over time.
    This will in turn ensure that the temporal dynamics extracted for each cell are due to